 Past government problem topics have come from a range of organizations including: the Joint Improvised Threat Defeat Organization (JIDO), U.S. Navy 3rd Fleet, the Army Asymmetric Warfare Group, the Marine Corps Warfighting Laboratory, U.S. Special Operations Command, Army Cyber Command, Air Force Office of Energy Assurance, and the National Security Agency (NSA).

 Interested in having an interdisciplinary team of college students dedicate hundreds of hours of their time to solving your national security problem?
-To participate in our fall 2019 H4D Cohort submit a draft problem statement by June 19th and a member of our team will follow up with you to walk you through the rest of the process.

 For more information on participating in Hacking for Defense, email email@example.com.